-You can think of a VPC network the same way you'd think of a physical network, except that it is virtualized within GCP.
-A VPC network is a global resource which consists of a list of regional virtual subnetworks (subnets) in data centers, all connected by a global wide area network.
-VPC networks are logically isolated from each other in GCP.
+You can think of a VPC network the same way you'd think of a physical network, except that it is virtualized within Google Cloud.
+A VPC network is a global resource that consists of a list of regional virtual subnetworks (subnets) in data centers, all connected by a global wide area network.
+VPC networks are logically isolated from each other in Google Cloud.

 Read more about VPC networks.